 Some with ALS experience painful muscle cramps, which can sometimes be alleviated with medication.

-About half of the people with ALS undergo alterations in their thinking or may exhibit uncharacteristic behavior changes, often referred to as frontotemporal dementia, or FTD.
+Some people with ALS undergo alterations in their thinking or may exhibit uncharacteristic behavior changes, often referred to as frontotemporal dementia, or FTD.
 However memory loss, a hallmark of Alzheimer's-type dementia, is generally not a feature of most cognitive changes in ALS.
 Instead, the person with ALS might be irritable, inconsiderate, apathetic, ritualistic, impulsive or otherwise act in uncharacteristic ways.

 Another potential ALS symptom — not experienced by all — is a temporary lapse of control over emotional expressions such as laughing or crying, a phenomenon called pseudobulbar affect.
 Laughing or crying bouts, often triggered by the smallest of things, are more related to the disease process rather than to actual feelings of happiness or sadness.
 Medications such as Nuedexta and various other strategies can help manage this symptom.